TobyJef/The-Pizza-Project/README.md

+# Note: Unfortunately and frustratingly, This Project is not yet finished.
+I will admit that Django has been a difficult and lengthy subject to fully get to grips with, and although progress has been made, it has been a slow learning curve.
+Throughout creation and deployment of this project I seemed to encounter an extensive list of issues, most notably and time consuming has been trying to solve issues with my booking form data not reaching the backend server and therefor not being able to display it on the front end.
+Only bookings made via the admin panel had CRUD functionality.
+But with determination it is my goal to have this project fully finished and at something of a decent standard.

 # The Pizza Project

 Welcome to The Pizza Project.
 Our aim is to provide the local and surrounding communities of Bristol with the freshest and highest quality pizza imaginable, outside of Italy or the pizza hotspots of the USA.
 We craft out pizza sauce and dough every morning, then load up our mobile pizza truck and head out on the open road where we top and cook our pizzas to order on site.
 Wether that is at your front door, wedding venue, high street or charity event.
 If we can drive there, we can cook there.
 Our pizzas are cooked in a wood fired pizza oven in the back of our pizza truck to ensure that authentic pizza experience.